hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 Erlang and Scala also implement lightweight actors.
 Rust and other languages have their own solutions for lightweight concurrent and parallel programming.)

+Since I am using Rust as a point-of-reference I will point out that Rust has a separation of behavior and data that is a lot like Go's, and Rust also goes for composition-over inheritance.
+Instead of structs and interfaces,
+Rust uses structs, enums, and traits.
+Rust traits serve the same purpose as interfaces;
+but they are different enough that they might seem a little weird to programmers with an object-oriented background.
+Rust and Go differ in that Rust prioritizes expressiveness over simplicity, and type safety over fast compile times.
+(Fast compile times are a high priority for the Rust team - just not the top priority.)

 I could go on - there are plenty of nice features in Go.
 But there are also: